-Each process in a DFD is given a unique number where sub process will have a number prefixed with parent process number.
+Each process in a DFD is given a unique number where the subprocess will have a number prefixed with the parent process number.
 Process means an entity that performs a specific task on a given data.
 Following is the shape for a process:

 2 Multiple process –

-This means process has sub process and the sub process number is prefixed by the parent process number.
-For example parent process number is 1.
-Then sub process will have number 1.1 and sub process will have number 1.1.1 and so on.
+This means the process has a subprocess and the subprocess number is prefixed by the parent process number.
+For example, the parent process number is 1.
+Then subprocess will have number 1.1 and subprocess will have number 1.1.1 and so on.
 Shape for Multiple process is as follows:

 3 External entity –

-It can only interact at Entry point or exit point and is located outside the system.
-It may only interact with process or multiple process.
-It can be either source of data or destination of data.
+It can only interact at the Entry point or exit point and is located outside the system.
+It may only interact with process or multiple processes.
+It can be either source of data or a destination of data.
 Below is the shape for an external entity used in DFD:

 4 Data store –

 It is the place where data is stored or from where data is retrieved.
-It can only interact with process or multiple process.
+It can only interact with process or multiple processes.
 Shape for Data Store is as follows:

 5 Data flow –